CLARIAH/clariah-plus/shared-development-roadmap/epics/fair-tool-discovery.md

 4. **As an infrastructure provider, I** want all tool metadata to be automatically harvested from the source **in order to** ensure the data is always up to date and facilitate maintenance.
 5. **As an infrastructure provider, I** want to be interoperable with the wider CLARIN infrastructure **in order to** have tools available in other CLARIN portals.

+User stories 1-3 are not directly implemented by this epic/service, but are facilitated by it.
+This epic focusses on the data provisioning pipeline that makes these user stories possible.

 ### Needs & Dependencies

 > Describe organisational and technical dependencies that are crucial for the success of this service.